-How to Watch Golf Channel Without Cable
+How to Watch Golf Channel Online Without Cable

 If you’ve read our guides on how to watch other cable networks without cable, then you have a pretty good idea of what to expect here: skinny bundles, baby!
 Yes, when it comes to live TV, skinny bundles are a cord cutter’s best friend.
 Skinny bundles aren’t free – they’re a form of pay TV – but they’re considered to be a cord cutting solution because they differ in a few key ways from their legacy competition over at the cable and satellite companies.
 Skinny bundles get their name from their stripped-down channel packages, which are tiny compared to the 800 channels (with nothing on) that cable gives you.
 Also slimmer is, thankfully, the price – skinny bundles are generally much cheaper than cable or satellite packages.
 And there’s one more important difference, which makes skinny bundles a true cord cutting solution: skinny bundles are delivered “over the top” (OTT), meaning over the internet, rather than by traditional cable infrastructure.
 Yes, just like Netflix.
 That means that you don’t need a cable company, which means no regional monopolies.
 Nice!

 Hulu has been a cord cutting staple for years now thanks to its popular streaming video on demand (SVOD) service, which competes with services like Netflix and Amazon Prime.
 But Hulu is also a player in the skinny bundle market, thanks the beautifully named Hulu with Live TV.
 Hulu with Live TV’s lone base package offers 55+ channels for $39.99/month.
 You can subscribe to it right along with the existing VOD service and use the same login for both.
 Among the channels in Hulu with Live TV’s package is, as you may have guessed, Golf Channel.
 You can read our full review of Hulu with Live TV here.